Why This Exists

 Where This Meets My Work

-A fair note, since this site is personal but not disconnected from real-world work.
+This site is personal but not disconnected from real-world work.

 Professionally, I operate at the intersection of business and technology.
 Iโ€™ve worked across Canada, the US, and Australia on e-commerce platform rollouts, ERP implementations, digital transformations, and process automation.
 Some of that thinking shows up here.
 A lot of it doesnโ€™t.